strange-type/DanielFridgren/src/content/blog/on-cultural-malleability.md

 ---
-title: "The Waters We Are In"
+title: "The Waters We Are In - On Culture And Adaptability"
 description: "On cultural malleability, generational blind spots, and why societies adapt through cultural change rather than technology."
 pubDate: "2025-10-03"
 draft: false